TheOtherRealMesteven/Lab-Book/Week 1 - Lab A.md

 # Week 1 - Lab A

 ## Lab Coverage
+*For future review, the coverage of each task has been listed below to act as an index to the taught material.*

 #### Question 1
 - 🤔 Console string output
 #### Question 2